lemonase/lemonase.github.io/content/posts/rsync.md

     It will also tell rsync to recurse into directories (-r).

 -v, --verbose
-    Prints out files to the stdout
+    Prints out files to the stdout so you can see what's happening

 -z, --compress
     Compresses data during transfer